-- California Government Code Sections 65850 and 37361 enable city legislative bodies to provide for "the protection, enhancement; perpetuation, or use of places, sites, buildings, structures, works of art, and other objects having a special character or special historical or aesthetic interest or value"; and - Historic and cultural resources are important to the City of Goleta as encapsulated within the Visual and Historic Resources Element of the City's General Plan/Coastal Land Use Plan; and - The City has conducted 15 public workshops/meetings over the course of several years in the development of the Ordinance and associated Historical Context Statement; and - 4.
+- 1. California Government Code Sections 65850 and 37361 enable city legislative bodies to provide for "the protection, enhancement; perpetuation, or use of places, sites, buildings, structures, works of art, and other objects having a special character or special historical or aesthetic interest or value"; and - 2.
+Historic and cultural resources are important to the City of Goleta as encapsulated within the Visual and Historic Resources Element of the City's General Plan/Coastal Land Use Plan; and - The City has conducted 15 public workshops/meetings over the course of several years in the development of the Ordinance and associated Historical Context Statement; and - 4.
 On December 14, 2020, March 29, 2021, June 21,2021, and August 23, 2021, the Planning Commission of the City of Goleta conducted noticed public hearings to solicit input from the community regarding the proposed regulations. - 5.
-On October 25, 2021, the Planning Commission of the City of Goleta conducted a noticed public hearing, at which time all interested parties were heard.
+On October 25, 2021, the Planning Commission of the City of Goleta did not review the matter and continued the item to a specific date to November 8, 2021. - 6.
+On November 8, 2021, the Planning Commission conducted a noticed public hearing, at which time all interested parties were heard.